mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ![Flowchart](./img/Live-Editor-Usage.png)

 In the `Code` section one can write or edit raw mermaid code, and instantly `Preview` the rendered result on the panel beside it.

+**We recommend that you save your diagram code, in order to make it available for edits and modifications further down the line.**

 ![Flowchart](./img/DiagramDefinition.png)